 What do stakeholders say?

-Stakeholder feedback on the methods used in this case study are found here.
+For stakeholder feedback on the methods used in this case study, see NMA incorporating RWE.

 Orestis Efthimiou, University of Bern and University of Ioannina School of Medicine